wbt-solutions/openproject_dart_sdk/doc/CollectionsApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = CollectionsApi();
 var groupBy = groupBy_example; // String | The column to group by.
-Note: Aggregation is as of now only supported by the WorkPackage collection.
+Note: Aggregation is as of now only supported by the work package collection.
 You can pass any column name as returned by the [queries](#queries) endpoint. var showSums = showSums_example; // String |

 try {